atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/survivorship-bias.md

 ---
 ## What is Survivorship Bias?

-Survivorship bias is the tendency to draw conclusions based on things that have survived some selection process and ignore things that did not survive.
+Survivorship bias is the tendency to draw conclusions based on things that have survived some selection process and to ignore things that did not survive.
 It is a cognitive bias and is a form of selection bias.

 There are two main ways people reach erroneous conclusions through survivorship bias, inferring a norm and inferring causality.